mergeweb/docs/_posts/2018-03-12-css-standards-sample-build.md

 ---

 ## Purpose
-The purpose of this series will be to define some standardized best practices for how our CSS is composed and organized in our projects.
+The purpose of this series will be to define some standardized best practices for how CSS is composed and organized in our projects.

 This is part 4 of 4: Style Tutorial.
-In this article, walk through a guided example that puts into practice our style philosophy.
+In this article, we will walk through a guided example that puts into practice our CSS philosophy.
 The goals of this tutorial are:
 1. Show how to identify different types of CSS rules
 2. Show how to identify and write styles for components
 3. Provide working examples for implementing BEM naming